Bernardo-sfg/my-personal-website/README.md

-I will try to make an incredibal website.
-Mind my spelling
+I will try to make an incredible website.